 The vehicles we typically use during our tours in the Western Cape are a Toyota Fortuner (for couples or solo travelers) and a Hyundai H1(a spacious alternative for families and small groups).
 Occasionally, during periods of high demand, we employ the services of a reputable car rental agency.

-All the vehicles that we make use of are maintained to a high standard and are licensed to carry passengers.
+All the vehicles we use are maintained to a high standard and licensed to carry passengers.
 Your comfort and safety during your travels are paramount to us.

-An extensive private tour of South Africa that includes the Cape Winelands as one of the destinations visited in the southern part of the country.
+An extensive private tour of South Africa includes the Cape Winelands as one of the destinations in the Southern part of the country.

-One of African Sky's most popular tours that explore the highlights of the country accompanied by a private guide with extensive knowledge and experience.
+One of African Sky's most popular tours that explore the country's highlights in the company of a private guide with extensive knowledge and experience.

-Two of the most popular regions near Cape Town is explored as the tour first visits the Winelands before traveling on to the Whale Route situated around Hermanus.
+Two of the most popular regions near Cape Town are explored as the tour first visits the Winelands before traveling to the Whale Route situated around Hermanus.

 The Cape Winelands are easily accessible via Cape Town International Airport, which is around an hour's drive from the various towns in the Cape Winelands.
-Cape Town International receives flights from all across the world on a daily basis, along with regular domestic flights from Johannesburg and the Kruger Park area.
+Cape Town International receives flights from all across the world daily, along with regular domestic flights from Johannesburg and the Kruger Park area.

 From Cape Town, the Winelands towns are between 40 minutes and an hour's drive from the city.
 If traveling from the Garden Route, the trip is typically between four and five hours, depending on whether you opt for Route 62 through the Little Karoo or the N2 highway through the pastoral Overberg.

-As your activities will largely be centered around tasting and dining, the Cape Winelands is a year-round destination.
-Like Cape Town, the region sports a Mediterranean climate with dry, sunny summers (October to March) where average temperatures are warm to hot.
-In some regions, it can reach 40°C (104°F).
+The Cape Winelands is a year-round destination because your activities will primarily be centered around tasting and dining.
+Like Cape Town, the region sports a Mediterranean climate with dry, sunny summers (October to March), where average temperatures are warm to hot.
+In some areas, it can reach 40°C (104°F).
 While you can still enjoy delectable tastings, the peak of summer (January and February) can be stifling in the Winelands if there is no wind.

-The Cape Winelands are located in a malaria-free part of South Africa, which means that the only medical considerations you should keep in mind are to ensure that your routine vaccinations are up to date and that you bring along any prescription medication that you might be taking.
+The Cape Winelands are located in a malaria-free part of South Africa.
+The only medical considerations you should keep in mind are ensuring that your routine vaccinations are up to date and that you bring along any prescription medication you might be taking.

-Wine production in South Africa dates back to the very earliest days of European settlement.
-The first recorded vintage was produced back in 1659 by none other than Jan van Riebeeck, the founder of the Cape Colony.
+Wine production in South Africa dates back to the earliest days of European settlement.
+The first recorded vintage was produced in 1659 by Jan van Riebeeck, the founder of the Cape Colony.
 The baton was taken up enthusiastically by his successor Governor Simon van der Stel, who founded the Constantia Estate on the Cape Peninsula in 1685.
-Constantia soon became known internationally for its "Vin de Constance" a favorite tipple of Jane Austen, Frederick the Great and Napoleon.
+Constantia soon became known internationally for its "Vin de Constance," a favorite tipple of Jane Austen, Frederick the Great, and Napoleon.

-Wine production spread to the interior of the Western Cape with the arrival of the French Huguenots in the late 17th century.
-Country towns founded during this period, such as Stellenbosch, Franschhoek and Paarl, remain at the heart of South Africa's wine industry to this day, and the region's historic vineyards - the likes of Boschendal, Vergelegen, Nederberg and Meerlust - are still widely regarded to produce the country's finest wines.
+Wine production spread to the Western Cape's interior with the French Huguenots' arrival in the late 17th century.
+Country towns founded during this period, such as Stellenbosch, Franschhoek, and Paarl, remain at the heart of South Africa's wine industry.
+The region's historic vineyards - Boschendal, Vergelegen, Nederburg, and Meerlust - still produce the country's finest wines.

 Stellenbosch was founded in 1679 by the Dutch Governor Simon van der Stel.
-The architectural jewel is the second-oldest town in South Africa, and lies at the heart of the Winelands.
-It is known for its university, the first Afrikaans-language institution of higher education to have been established anywhere in the country, and for having the largest number of Cape Dutch houses of any town in the region.
-The most harmonious examples are to be found on Dorp, Church and Drostdy streets.
+The architectural jewel is the second-oldest town in South Africa and lies at the heart of the Winelands.
+Stellenbosch is known for its university, the first Afrikaans-language institution in South Africa, and for having the most significant number of Cape Dutch houses of any town in the region.
+The most harmonious examples are on Dorp, Church, and Drostdy streets.

-Franschhoek (or "French Corner") is named for the the French Huguenots who settled here in the 18th century.
-The Huguenot Museum and the Huguenot Monument, completed in 1943, recall the history of these Protestant refugees, persecuted by Louis XIV because of their religious beliefs.
-Blessed with perhaps the most perfect setting of any Winelands town, Franschhoek is an ideal place to settle in for an alfresco lunch at one of its many superb restaurants.
+Franschhoek (or "French Corner") is named after the French Huguenots who settled here in the 18th century.
+The Huguenot Museum and the Huguenot Monument, completed in 1943, recall the history of these Protestant refugees persecuted by Louis XIV because of their religious beliefs.
+Blessed with the most perfect setting of any Winelands town, Franschhoek is an ideal place to settle in for an alfresco lunch at one of its many superb restaurants.

-Paarl (Afrikaans for "pearl") is named for the polished granite domed mountain that rises behind in.
+Paarl (Afrikaans for "pearl") is named for the polished granite domed mountain that rises behind it.
 Founded in 1720, Paarl feels rather dour and unattractive by Boland standards, but its wine route includes some of the finest vineyards and several first-class restaurants.
-On the southern slope of the Paarl Mountain you will find the centerpiece of the Afrikaans Taal (Language) Monument, a slender granite needle erected in 1975 to commemorate the centenary of Afrikaans being recognized as an official language.
+On the Southern slope of Paarl Mountain, you will find the centerpiece of the Afrikaans Taal (Language) Monument, a slender granite needle erected in 1975 to commemorate the centenary of Afrikaans being recognized as an official language.